-Taking pictures at night gives an image a completely different feel because it captures different stories of daily life, sometimes more dramatic than the ones captured during the day.
+Taking pictures at night gives an image a completely different feel because it captures different stories of daily life—sometimes more dramatic than the ones captured during the day.
 There is also a whole new cast of characters at night that make taking pictures on the streets after dark an even more adventurous experience in street photography.

 “You don’t have to go looking for pictures.
 The material is generous.
-You go out and the pictures are staring at you”. -Lee Friedlander
+You go out and the pictures are staring at you.” –Lee Friedlander

 Here are a few tips for taking street photos at night:

-2-Increase the ISO: More than a suggestion this is a necessity, because unless you increase the ISO then the shutter speed might become to slow and the whole picture will be way too blurry to even see what’s going on.
+More than a suggestion, this is a necessity.
+Unless you increase the ISO, the shutter speed might become too slow and the whole picture will be way too blurry to even see what’s going on.
 As I wrote before, a little bit of motion blur is fantastic and makes for great street photography shots.
-But if it’s too blurry then it loses the effect and is just confusing.
+But if the photo’s too blurry it loses the effect and is just confusing.

 “New images surround us everywhere.
-They are invisible only because of sterile routine convention and fear” Lisette Model
+They are invisible only because of sterile routine convention and fear.” –Lisette Model

 “Anything that excites me for any reason, I will photograph; not searching for unusual subject matter, but making the commonplace unusual” –Edward Weston

-About the Author:
+About the Author

 Juan Jose Reyes is a street photographer based in Miami, Florida (juanjosereyes.wordpress.com).

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: